Knowledge Transfer (KT) Session Preparation

 Structured guide for documenting and transferring project knowledge to new team members and stakeholders.

-Teach /pb-preamble first: new team members need to know how to challenge assumptions, prefer correctness, and think like peers.
-Then teach /pb-design-rules: help them understand the design principles (Clarity, Modularity, Robustness, Extensibility) that govern how systems are built in this team.
+/pb-preamble gives new team members the stance: challenge assumptions, prefer correctness, think like peers. /pb-design-rules gives them the shape: the design principles (Clarity, Modularity, Robustness, Extensibility) that govern how systems are built in this team.

 Resource Hint: sonnet - structured documentation and template application, not architectural judgment.